praveennhiremath/converged/microservices-data-refactoring/detect-communities/detect-communities.md

 	| 4         | DRA_56     |
 	+------------------------+
     ```

 ## Task 3: Adjust constraints and reform the communities

-1. For example, we consider the node named `DRA_1`, want to move from cluster 3 to cluster 2.
+1. For example, we consider the node named `DRA_1` and want to move from cluster 3 to cluster 2.

 2. Get the nodes of the target cluster to which we want to move node `DRA_1`.
-And check for the edges from `DRA_1` to nodes of target cluster and update the `TOTAL_AFFINITY` of those edges to 1.
+And check for the edges from `DRA_1` to nodes of the target cluster and update the `TOTAL_AFFINITY` of those edges to 1.

-    NOTE: We must have an edge from the source node to nodes of the target cluster.
+    NOTE: We must have an edge from the source node to the nodes of the target cluster.

     Go to SQL developer and execute the below query.